Other Structures

 A 19th century building dedicated to Shaykh Muhammad al-Khalili.

-Minbar of Burhan al-Di
+Minbar of Burhan al-Din

 Originally built in the 7th century, this open-air pulpit is named after the 14th century Qadi of Jerusalem.